-Students were given a pre-test at the beginning of program and a post-test at the conclusion of the program in order for YIP to evaluate the mathematics program.
+Students were given a pre-test at the beginning of program and a post-test at the conclusion of the program for YIP to evaluate the mathematics program.
 The pre-test and post-test covered such topics as operations with integers, fractions, decimals, percents, ratio and proportion, measurement, graphs and charts, data analysis, expressions, and equations.
 An overall score for each student was developed that demonstrated his level of knowledge.
 The topics in the curriculum and on the test are actually below middle school grade-level standards and should have been mastered during the 5th and 6th grades.
 As such, the evaluation tools were appropriate for all age levels, and the results reflect the reality of the educational achievement of this highly at-risk group of boys.

 YIP students not only measurably improved their pre and post-test math skills, they also reinforced math abilities they likely would have lost during the summer months if they had not attended the program.
-In 2017, test results showed an increase of 13% Hawaii YIP, 15% Maryland YIP, 50% Michigan YIP, 27% Northwestern YIP, 24% West Point YIP.
+In 2019, test results showed an increase of 24% Hawaii YIP, 24% Michigan YIP, 24% Utah YIP.